 My hair is fragile, but it likes to fall out too.
 I find a light vinegar solution with several drops of essential oil to be a kinder, gentler method; I particularly like to use Ylang Ylang lavender in my hair rinse.

 Use a No Poo Method

-The no poo method is simply to avoid shampoo and conditioners.
+The no-poo method is to avoid shampoo and conditioners.
 You ideally want to use nothing on your hair that is shampoo related.
-After you complete your hair detox you can start using a castile soap bar or other shampoo bar for cleansing, but overall you want to stay away from commercial shampoos.
-These items strip your hair of their vitality, oils, and natural radiance.
+After you complete your hair detox, you can start using a castile soap bar or another shampoo bar for cleansing, but overall you want to stay away from commercial shampoos.
+These items strip your hair of its vitality, oils, and natural radiance.
 They also breakdown the hair follicles causing damage to the hair as well as the scalp.
 You can use just a baking soda rinse for your shampoo, massaging the mix from the scalp to the tips of the hair, and rinsing completely.
-You can then use a spray in of apple cider vinegar for your conditioner.
-Let it sit during your shower, and then rinse out, your final rinse should be with cool water.
+You can then use a spray of apple cider vinegar for your conditioner.
+Let it sit during your shower, and then rinse out; your final rinse should be with cool water.
 The smell will die out as your hair dries.

 Use a Low Poo Method

-This is a great alternative for those with hair that just doesn’t like your generic no poo method.
-Instead of avoiding shampoo completely choose organic products that will not harm you or the environment.
-When you wash your hair apply the product on your scalp and massage until it foams, let the water rinse the shampoo down the length of your hair.
-Again, make sure you rinse with cold or cool water to seal cuticle and improve manageability of your hair.
-Often you will not require conditioner when using this process as you don’t wash ALL the natural oils out of your hair and that is what typically causes tangles.
+This is a great alternative for those with hair that just doesn't like your generic any poo method.
+Instead of avoiding shampoo, completely choose organic products that will not harm you or the environment.
+When you wash your hair, apply the product on your scalp and massage until it foams; let the water rinse the shampoo down the length of your hair.
+Again, make sure you rinse with cold or cool water to seal the cuticle and improve your hair's manageability.
+You will often not require a conditioner when using this process as you don't wash ALL the natural oils out of your hair, which typically causes tangles.

 The Co Washing Option